SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/login.md

     * If you have problems activating your account, [contact our support][1].

-    * If you do not immediately get the option to create a SuperOffice password, then it is likely that your company is using a **single sign-on system** to manage your user credentials.
+    * If you do not immediately get the option to create a SuperOffice password, then it is likely that your company is using a [single sign-on system][7] to manage your user credentials.
 See below to learn how to activate your account using the single sign-on option.

 ### Log in with single sign-on

-1. If your company uses **Microsoft 365, Active Directory**, or **Workspace from Google** for user authentication, these can be connected to SuperOffice CRM so that the same system verifies you across all your different services.
-This is often referred to as **single sign-on**.
+1. If your company uses Microsoft 365, Active Directory, or Workspace from Google for user authentication, these can be connected to SuperOffice CRM so that the same system verifies you across all your different services.
+This is often referred to as single sign-on.

-1. Once your administrator adds you as a user to your SuperOffice CRM solution, you will receive an activation email.
+1. After your administrator adds you as a user to your SuperOffice CRM solution, you will receive an activation email.

     ![Activation email -screenshot][img5]